Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Methods

-The value \textit{H} signifies the degree of “disorder” in the configuration of the pixels of an image represented by its matrix representation.
-Moreover, the statistical complexity \textit{C(P)} is calculated for investigating the degree of structural complexity present in each submatrix,
+The entropy \textit{H} approaches 1 if the pixel order appears random, and $H \approx 0$ if the pixel order is highly regular and always appears in the same configuration.
+The value of \textit{H} signifies the degree of ‘disorder’ in the configuration of the pixels in an image, as represented by its matrix representation.

+Furthermore, $C(P)$ is calculated to investigate the degree of structural complexity present in the submatrices. $C(P)$ is defined as: